 Getting from Pyin u Lwin to Mandalay:

 Another very pleasant if frustratingly long train journey.
-Trains depart Pyin Oo Lwin at 5:40pm and roll into Mandalay, which is only 70km away, 5 hours later.
+Trains depart Pyin Oo Lwin at 4:40pm and take over 4 hours to roll into Mandalay, which is only 70 km away.

 Getting from Mandalay to Northern Thailand